-Tortoise keepers are debating if the lumpiness truly is a natural condition among star tortoises or caused by environmental factors.
+Tortoise keepers are debating if this lumpiness truly is a natural condition among star tortoises or is caused by environmental factors.
 However, most reptile books, new and old, describe the Indian star tortoise typically being somewhat pyramided with more or less conical scutes (scroll down to descriptions).

 2.)
 Burmese star tortoises

 Burmese star tortoises (Geochelone platynota) are also called flatback tortoises, meaning they have flat and less domed carapaces.
 In the wild, Burmese stars typically have smoother shells than Indian / Sri Lankan stars, but when raised in captivity, Burmese can easily develop pyramiding just like Indians.
 Especially, if they are kept in too dry conditions as babies.

 Elegant tortoise.
 The Royal Natural History: Reptiles, amphibians, fishes, the lowest vertebrates and their allies, Volume 5 of The Royal Natural History, Richard Lydekker, 1896.
 (US-PD) [now called Indian / Sri star]

 Peltastes platynotus, Blyth 1863.
 Proceedings of the Zoological Society of London 1870.
 (US-PD) [now called Geochelone platynota, Burmese star]

 Africa has its own starred tortoise species.
 Tent tortoises (Psammobates tentorius), geometric tortoises (Psammobates geometricus), and serrated tortoises (Psammobates oculifer) have beautiful star patterned carapaces.